 What are some of the top tips from pros that can help you save big on your taxes as a freelancer?
-We’ve compiled a list of six smart strategies below, listed in order from least to most effective for tax savings.
+Check out our list of the six smartest tax strategies below, ordered from the least to most effective for tax savings.

 Please keep in mind that, while we’ve made every effort to ensure this information is up-to-date and accurate, it doesn’t constitute legal or tax advice, and it shouldn’t be considered a substitute for legal or tax advice.
 When in doubt, always seek professional guidance from an attorney or tax expert.